scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 Item Size Explained
 ===================

 The size of your items in DynamoDB affects the cost of your reads and writes.
-DynamoDB charges based on the size of the items you read and write, rounded up to the nearest block size (for reads this is 4 KB and writes is 1 KB).
+DynamoDB charges based on the size of the items you read and write, rounded up to the nearest block size (for reads, this is 4 KB; for writes, this is 1 KB).
 If your items are larger than this block size, you will need to consume additional RCUs and WCUs to read and write the items.

 .. warning::